What is Return on Sales?

 - Gross Profit Margin = $50 million / $100 million = 0.50, or 50%

-Next, we can subtract SG&A from gross profit to arrive at the company’s operating profit.
+Next, we can subtract SG&A from gross profit to arrive at the company’s operating income (EBIT).

 Since we now have the two necessary inputs to calculate the ROS ratio – we can now divide the operating profit by sales to arrive at a return on sales of 30%.

-Therefore, the 30% ratio implies that if our company generates one dollar of sales, $0.30 flows down to the operating profit line.
+Therefore, the 30% return on sales ratio implies that if our company generates one dollar of sales, $0.30 flows down to the operating profit line.